viant/smirror/README.md

 ##### Payload recovery

-The following attribute control payload recover.
+The following attribute control payload recovery.
 For JSON format any line with invalid JSON get excluded.
 For CSV each line is adjusted (expadnded/truncated) to specified number columns.